eizedev/PSItems/README.md

 ![image](https://user-images.githubusercontent.com/6794362/183594261-2f14beb8-be96-4181-8719-1b95ff271e62.png)

 In about 1 minute the function found all files, directories etc. in the complete windows directory and returned an array of all item `FullName` properties.

-### Test 2 - Windows directory recursively - Return FileInfo Object
+### 2 - Windows directory recursively - Return FileInfo objects

 Returned will be an array of objects (FileInfo) of all items.
 Same as using Get-ChildItem.